deepanshs/mrsimulator/docs/user_guide/method/method.rst

-Inside **SpectralEvent** and **DelayEvent** objects, is a list of :py:meth:`~mrsimulator.method.query.TransitionQuery` objects (*vide infra*) which determine which transitions are "alive" during the event. **Method** objects in **mrsimulator** are general-purpose because they are designed for an arbitrary spin system.
-That is, a method does not know, in advance, the energy eigenvalues and eigenstates of the spin system.
+Inside **SpectralEvent** and **DelayEvent** objects, is a list of :py:meth:`~mrsimulator.method.query.TransitionQuery` objects (*vide infra*) which determine which transitions are observed during the event. **Method** objects in **mrsimulator** are general-purpose because they are designed for an arbitrary spin system.
+That is, a method does not know the spin system in advance.
 Thus, when designing a **Method** object, you cannot identify and select a transition through its initial and final eigenstate quantum numbers.
 Instead, transition selection is done through **TransitionQuery** objects during individual spectral or delay events.
 It is only during a simulation that the **Method** object uses its **TransitionQuery** objects to determine the selected transition pathways for a given **SpinSystem** object by the initial and final eigenstate quantum numbers of each transition. **TransitionQuery** objects hold a list of :py:meth:`~mrsimulator.method.query.SymmetryQuery` objects which act on specific isotopes in the, as yet to be determined, spin system.
 A list of specific isotopes upon which the **SymmetryQuery** objects act are determined by the ``channels`` attribute in **Method**.